 Absolutely.
-We are open almost the entire year, only closing for a week during the Christmas holidays.
+We are open almost the entire year, only closing for holidays, and one week during the Christmas holidays.
 Our office hours are:

-Monday through Thursday8:30 a.m. to 5:00 p.m.Friday8:30 a.m. to 3:00 p.m.It is always prudent to make an appointment ahead of time, just to assure that the person you wish to speak with is here.
+Monday through Thursday 8:30 a.m. to 5:00 p.m.

+Friday 8:30 a.m. to 3:00 p.m.

+It is always prudent to call for an appointment, especially if you wish to meet with a specific person or if making a long trip.
+We do have a few non-traditional holidays, so calling ahead of time is strongly encouraged.